 Having written two long articles for Personal Computer World on one of my great passions, aviation (here and here), it was perhaps inevitable that I would sell them a piece on an even greater obsession of mine – photography.
+This was published in the March 1991 issue.

 The article mentions the Sony Mavica.
 This wasn’t a digital camera – it was a still video camera, with an analog NTSC video image being recorded onto 2in disks (like smaller versions of the familiar 3.5in floppy).
 This was at the stunning resolution of 570 × 490.
 You needed a TV to view the images.